 FOR ITCHY DOGS: APOQUEL TABLETS

-Apoquel (tablets given by mouth) has proven to be a great benefit for most itchy dogs.
+Apoquel (tablets are given by mouth) has proven to be a great benefit for most itchy dogs.
 We are finding it does a great job for ~80-85% of the dogs who use it.
 Of course, that means that nearly 1 out of 5 dogs won’t see much improvement.
 We especially like it for 2 reasons: 1) it does a great job of helping itchy dogs.
-And 2) it does not have an adverse effect on the adrenal glands in the body (which steroids / cortisone do).
+And 2) it does not have an adverse effect on the adrenal glands in the body (which steroids/cortisone do).
 However, Apoquel will often make an existing infection worse, so we need to be very cautious about using it or avoid it altogether if the dog has an existing infection anywhere in the body (anything from a skin infection, to a bladder infection, to a respiratory infection, etc).
 It is recommended for dogs 1 year or older, and it cannot be used in breeding, pregnant or nursing dogs.
 The most common side effects are vomiting and diarrhea.
-It is available in 3 different dosages, and the price is $2.10 per tablet.
 The dosage given depends on the weight of the dog.

 NEW FOR ITCHY DOGS: CYTOPOINT Injection (Canine Atopic Dermatitis Immunotherapy)